Dewalt-arch/pimpmyadlab/readme.md

   - uCald4aMarine Release Candidate Testing

 # Revision 1.0.3
+  - Any and all Windows Updates will be removed automatically on
+    - Domain controller Hydra-DC
+    - Workstataions : Punisher & Spiderman

   Domain Controller Updates :
   - Added autoconfiguration of DC to static ip instead of dhcp
     - ip will always be x.x.x.250
     - Default gateway automatically set to x.x.x.1 for the same network ip range
     - Subnet set to 24 masked bits 255.255.255.0
     - temoprary dns of 8.8.8.8 set for installation until after ADCS is installed
     - after adcs is instaleld dns is set to 127.0.0.1

-  - Any and all updates to Windows will be removed automatically

   Workstations Updates (Punisher & Spiderman)
   - Added autoconfiguration of Punisher to static ip instead of dhcp